o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-button.md

 namespace MyCustomGem
 {
-    class MyCustomExampleComponent: public AZ::Component, public MyCustomExampleRequestBus::Handler, private UiButtonNotificationBus::Handler
+    class MyCustomExampleComponent: public AZ::Component, public MyCustomExampleRequestBus::Handler, private UiButtonNotificationBus::Handler // , private UiButtonNotificationBus::MultiHandler
     {
      private:
         AZ::EntityId m_buttonRefresh;
 /// rest of the code...
 ```

 In your cpp file (of your custom component), search for the Activate and Deactivate methods and add connect and disconnect methods.
-This will expose the OnButtonClick method as it can be seen the source code for the  [**UiButtonBus.h**](https://github.com/o3de/o3de/blob/be6604e28033e205f36a8863251279ff067ce31e/Gems/LyShine/Code/Include/LyShine/Bus/UiButtonBus.h#L64)
+This will expose the OnButtonClick method.
+Here is a cpp example: [**UiButtonBus.h**](https://github.com/o3de/o3de/blob/be6604e28033e205f36a8863251279ff067ce31e/Gems/LyShine/Code/Include/LyShine/Bus/UiButtonBus.h#L64)

 ```
 void MyCustomExampleComponent::Activate()